 RECOMMENDED READING: Start With Why, by Simon Sinek

 02. Invest In One Expert at a Time

 The second thing that I did to grow my business fast was to weed through all of the experts and pick ONE to invest in at a time.

 Notice I said INVEST.

-However, if you want to fast track your small business growth I highly suggest investing in yourself and your business.
+What I have found is in order to fast track your small business growth you should invest in yourself and your business.

 When I joined his signature course, WP Elevation, I got way more than I could have imagined.

 In fact, you get more than a course, you get a community.

 A community of WordPress experts to support you and your business growth.